databrickslabs/splunk-integration/app/README.md

 * To reflect the cleanup changes in UI, restart Splunk instance.
 Refer [Start Splunk](https://docs.splunk.com/Documentation/Splunk/8.0.6/Admin/StartSplunk) documentation to get information on how to restart Splunk.

 **Note**: $SPLUNK_HOME denotes the path where Splunk is installed.
 Ex: /opt/splunk

+# BINARY FILE DECLARATION

+* _ARC4.pyd - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _Salsa20.pyd - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _chacha20.pyd - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _pkcs1_decode.pyd - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _raw_aes.pyd - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _raw_aesni.pyd - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _raw_arc2.pyd - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _raw_blowfish.pyd - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _raw_cast.pyd - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _raw_cbc.pyd - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _raw_cfb.pyd - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _raw_ctr.pyd - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _raw_des.pyd - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _raw_des3.pyd - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _raw_ecb.pyd - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _raw_eksblowfish.pyd - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _raw_ocb.pyd - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _raw_ofb.pyd - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _BLAKE2b.pyd - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _BLAKE2s.pyd - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _ghash_clmul.pyd - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _ghash_portable.pyd - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _keccak.pyd - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _MD2.pyd - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _MD4.pyd - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _MD5.pyd - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _poly1305.pyd - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _RIPEMD160.pyd - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _SHA1.pyd - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _SHA224.pyd - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _SHA256.pyd - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _SHA384.pyd - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _SHA512.pyd - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _modexp.pyd - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _scrypt.pyd - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _ec_ws.pyd - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _ed448.pyd - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _ed25519.pyd - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _x25519.pyd - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _cpuid_c.pyd - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _strxor.pyd - A dependency of pycryptodome https://pypi.org/project/pycryptodome/

+* _ARC4.abi3.so - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _Salsa20.abi3.so - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _chacha20.abi3.so - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _pkcs1_decode.abi3.so - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _raw_aes.abi3.so - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _raw_aesni.abi3.so - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _raw_arc2.abi3.so - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _raw_blowfish.abi3.so - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _raw_cast.abi3.so - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _raw_cbc.abi3.so - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _raw_cfb.abi3.so - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _raw_ctr.abi3.so - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _raw_des.abi3.so - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _raw_des3.abi3.so - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _raw_ecb.abi3.so - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _raw_eksblowfish.abi3.so - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _raw_ocb.abi3.so - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _raw_ofb.abi3.so - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _BLAKE2b.abi3.so - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _BLAKE2s.abi3.so - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _ghash_clmul.abi3.so - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _ghash_portable.abi3.so - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _keccak.abi3.so - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _MD2.abi3.so - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _MD4.abi3.so - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _MD5.abi3.so - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _poly1305.abi3.so - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _RIPEMD160.abi3.so - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _SHA1.abi3.so - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _SHA224.abi3.so - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _SHA256.abi3.so - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _SHA384.abi3.so - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _SHA512.abi3.so - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _modexp.abi3.so - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _scrypt.abi3.so - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _ec_ws.abi3.so - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _ed448.abi3.so - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _ed25519.abi3.so - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _x25519.abi3.so - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _cpuid_c.abi3.so - A dependency of pycryptodome https://pypi.org/project/pycryptodome/
+* _strxor.abi3.so - A dependency of pycryptodome https://pypi.org/project/pycryptodome/

 # SUPPORT
 * This app is not officially supported by Databricks.
 Please send an email to cybersecurity@databricks.com for help.